carpentries-lab/good-enough-practices/_episodes/02-data_management.md

 your local IT group or library can often provide advice and assistance on options at your university or organization as well.

+## Working with sensitive data

+It is important to identify whether your project will work with sensitive data - by which we might mean:
+  * Research data including personal data or identifiers (this might include names and addresses, or potentially identifyable genetic data or health information, or confidential information)
+  * Commercially sensitive data or information (this might include intellectual property, or data generated or used within a restrictive commercial research funding agreement)
+  * Data which may cause harm or adverse affects if released or made public (for example data relating to rare or endangered species which could cause poaching or fuel illegal trading)

+It is important to understand the restrictions which may apply when working with sensitive data, and also ensure that your project complies with any applicable laws relating to storage, use and sharing of sensitive data (for example, laws like the General Data Protection Regulation, known as the GDPR).
+These laws vary between countries and may affect whether you can share information between collaborators in different countries.

 ## Create the data you wish to see in the world